TechmongersNL/fs03-react-components/README.md

 ## How to use this repo as a practice assessment
 Read the [practice assessment instructions here](./AssessmentPractice.md)

-The results of completing the required parts of the practice assessment should be equivalent to the code on the `react-routing` branch in this repo
+The results of completing the required parts of the practice assessment should be equivalent to the code on the `react-router` branch in this repo